Tips from 12 Caregiving Pros

 Heart of America Alzheimer’s Association

-From Expert #6: Michael Fleming
+Expert #6: Michael Fleming

-Son of a former Care Haven Homes resident
+Son of former resident

 You can’t go wrong with warm, non-skid socks and full slippers for Mom or Dad.
-Give long sleeve mock turtlenecks to the ladies and flannel shirts to Dad!
+Give long-sleeve mock turtlenecks to the ladies and flannel shirts to Dad!

-From Expert #7: Jane Knapp
+Expert #7: Jane Knapp

-Daughter of a former Care Haven Homes resident
+Daughter of former resident

 Dad loved popcorn, diet soda pop and cookies.
 He was thrilled to get a new video or a personalized calendar with pictures of his kids and grandkids.